|HDAS||Database Supplier Interfaces||Discovery||eBooks with Kortext||Other FAQs|

 What kind of training will be provided for librarians and other expert searchers?

-- During the pilot phase, we will work with native interface providers and librarians to develop a training programme
+- During the pilot phase, we will work with database supplier interface providers and librarians to develop a training programme

 - This will likely take the form of a range of librarian-mediated training supported by a range of “how to” videos and guides from suppliers